Clinical Trial Monitoring: On-Site, Remote & Centralized Monitoring

 Factors that affect the selection of monitoring type

 The level of scrutiny of monitoring varies across studies based on the risks and nature of the trial.
-Below are some of the factors that affect monitoring and the type of monitoring necessary for the trials.
+Below are some factors that affect monitoring and the monitoring type necessary for the clinical trials.

 - The therapeutic area under evaluation